 A Quick Guide to Electricity in Tonga(c) tongapocketguide.com

 (c) tongapocketguide.com

 Out of the list of things to check before going to a new country, electricity and what power adapter to use is an essential one!
 Will you be able to charge your phone in Tonga?
-Can you safely charge devices off the mains power in Tonga?
+Can you safely charge devices off the mains in Tonga?

+A Quick Guide to Electricity in Tonga(c) tongapocketguide.com